West-Ben/ElaraLM/README.md

 3. Send a POST request to `http://localhost:8000/generate` with JSON body `{ "text": "Your prompt" }` to generate text.

+The UI now includes a microphone button for streaming audio directly to the server.
+Clicking the button will request microphone permissions and visualize the incoming audio while transcribed text is displayed live in the chat.

 ## Development

 Install dependencies locally: